Jamaica's Ten Type Beauty Contest

 • Modern Blackness: Nationalism, Globalisation, and the Politics of Culture in Jamaica by Deborah Thomas

-• People and Tourism: Issues and Attitudes in the Jamaican Hospitality Industry Paperback by Hopeton Dunn and Leith Dunn
+• People and Tourism: Issues and Attitudes in the Jamaican Hospitality Industry by Hopeton Dunn and Leith Dunn

 • The Confounding Island: Jamaica and the Postcolonial Predicament by Orlando Patterson